saschagrunert/kubernix/README.md

 ```
 [INFO ] Everything is up and running
 [INFO ] Spawning interactive shell
-[INFO ] Please be aware that the cluster gets destroyed if you exit the shell
+[INFO ] Please be aware that the cluster stops if you exit the shell
 >
 ```